opendocsg/slw-judgments-backfill/2010_SGHC_240/report.md

 _The law_

 57     I turn next to the law on compromise agreements.
-I can do no better in this regard than to refer to the recent Court of Appeal decision in _Gay Choon Ing v Loh Sze Ti Terenc e Peter_ [2009] 2 SLR(R) 332 (“ _Gay’s_ case”) cited by the defendants.
+I can do no better in this regard than to refer to the recent Court of Appeal decision in _Gay Choon Ing v Loh Sze Ti Terenc e Peter_ <span class="citation">[2009] 2 SLR(R) 332</span> (“ _Gay’s_ case”) cited by the defendants.

 58     In _Gay’s_ case, the Court of Appeal cited Foskett QC’s authoritative textbook (at [41]) on what constituted a valid compromise agreement: